 As a child I was always late, always losing things and messy.
 Boisterous and talked too much.
-Always said things I later regretted, sometimes without fully understanding why they were wrong to say.
-Written off by teachers as “smart but lazy” – no desire to work hard at anything, no concern about my future.
+Always said things I later regretted.
+Written off by teachers as “smart but lazy and immature” with no desire to work hard at anything, no concern about my future.
 Deemed a disappointment by family members and close friends for not pursuing my potential.

 No one considered that anything was wrong with me because I was smart and because I was a girl.

 High school was way too easy.
 But when I got to college I crashed and burned.
 No discipline.
 No study skills.
 No one to hold me accountable.
 I barely graduated.

 After college I worked in retail for 14 years and then entered a bank manager training program.
 I was promoted to branch manager halfway through, but between overwhelm and imposter’s syndrome, I sabotaged my job and was fired.